July 1, 2026

 Questions

-Frequently asked questions about Pilot
+Frequently asked questions about Agent

-Is this the same as "Help with the prompt" in the generation bar?
+- Is this the same as "Help with the prompt" in the generation bar?

-Do I get charged tokens just for asking for advice?
+- Do I get charged tokens just for asking for advice?

-Can I send Pilot a photo?
+- Can I send Agent a photo?

-What happens if a generation fails?
+- What happens if a generation fails?

-Pilot shows the error right in the chat, explains the cause, and offers "Fix & retry" — it rewrites the prompt and proposes a new run instead of a blind retry.
+- Agent shows the error right in the chat, explains the cause, and offers "Fix & retry" — it rewrites the prompt and proposes a new run instead of a blind retry.

-Can Pilot generate music, voiceover, or avatars?
+- Can Agent generate music, voiceover, or avatars?

-Where are my chats with Pilot stored?
+- Where are my chats with Agent stored?

-Each project has its own chat list, with search and renaming.
+- Each project has its own chat list, with search and renaming.
 You can run several chats per project in parallel and switch between them.